Master of Science in Physician Assistant Studies (MSPAS)

 The DeSales MSPAS program is accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
 Therefore, when you graduate you are eligible to sit for the PANCE (Physician Assistant National Certification Examination).

-The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) has granted Accreditation-Continued status to the DeSales University Physician Assistant Program sponsored by DeSales University.
+The Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA) has granted Accreditation-Continued status to the DeSales University Physician Assistant Program sponsored by DeSales University.
 Accreditation-Continued is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.

 Accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the Standards.
 The approximate date for the next validation review of the program by the ARC-PA will be June 2027.
 The review date is contingent upon continued compliance with the Accreditation Standards and ARC-PA policy.